dlab-berkeley/python-berkeley/pages/pythonresources.md

 - [PS239T](https://github.com/rochelleterman/PS239T) - "Introduction to Computational Tools and Techniques for Social Research" is Rochelle Terman's course for technical training in computational social science and digital humanities.
 Of special note is her [tutorial on APIs](https://github.com/rochelleterman/PS239T/tree/master/09_APIs) and her [webscraping tutorial](https://github.com/rochelleterman/PS239T).

 ## Intensives

+D-Lab hosts week-long Python intensives at the beginning and end of every semester, and workshops throughout the academic year.
+[Click here to see upcoming workshops](http://dlab.berkeley.edu/training?field_training_type_tid=All&body_value=python)

 Software Carpentry offers a variety of trainings around the world, check their [main site](http://software-carpentry.org/bootcamps/index.html) for bootcamp